Merck Manual

 Mild nicotine toxicity, as is common with green tobacco sickness and minor ingestions by children (eg, < 1 cigarette or 3 butts), typically manifests with nausea, vomiting, headache, and weakness.
 Symptoms spontaneously resolve, usually in 1 to 2 hours after ingestion if poisoning is mild; however, symptoms can persist for 24 hours if poisoning is severe.

 Severe nicotine poisoning causes a cholinergic toxidrome with nausea, vomiting, salivation, lacrimation, diarrhea, urination, fasciculations, and muscle weakness.
 Patients usually have crampy abdominal pain and, if poisoning is very severe, arrhythmias, hypotension, seizures, and coma.
-The fatal dose of nicotine is about 60 mg in adult nonsmokers, 120 mg in adult smokers, and as little as 10 mg in young children.
-Each cigarette contains about 8 mg of nicotine (only about 1 mg is absorbed by smoking).
+The fatal dose of nicotine is approximately 60 mg in nonsmoking adults, 120 mg in adults who smoke, and as little as 10 mg in young children.
+Each cigarette contains approximately 8 mg of nicotine (only about 1 mg is absorbed by smoking).
 However, the amount ingested by children is usually difficult to ascertain by history because ingestion is rarely observed; any ingestion should be considered potentially dangerous.

 Chronic effects